Azure/Azure-Functions/functions-premium-plan/overview.md

 The number of workers of a plan can be set - which will set a reserved set of workers for your apps to enable capabilities like always on and primed scale-out.

-#### Plan - Number of Workers
+#### Plan - Billing & Number of Workers

 The number of workers are the number of workers that will be reserved specifically for you and your apps.
 The minimum workers for a premium plan is 1, and the maximum is 20.
-These workers are specifically reserved and running for you, and will be intelligently used as described in the [high density section](#high-density-computing).
-You will be charged for each worker while it is reserved for you.
+These workers are specifically reserved and running for you 24x7.
+The workers will be intelligently used as described in the [high density section](#high-density-computing).  **You will be charged for each worker while it is reserved for you.**

 Today you can select from 3 worker sizes that will be used across your worker count and your max scaled out workers.